Reset Today

 About Mayari Mind

 I didn’t start my career in healthcare.
 I began in human resources, but over time, I felt a pull toward something more meaningful.
-I wanted to be of service in a deeper way.
-That calling led me to retrain as an occupational therapist—a leap I made while raising two toddlers and managing a household.
+I wanted to help people in a practical, supportive way.
+That calling led me to retrain as an occupational therapist while raising two toddlers and managing a busy household.

-During that time, I also faced personal transitions that shook me to my core.
-I lost my father.
-I faced the complexities of marriage and motherhood.
-These experiences didn’t break me—but they did reshape me.
-They taught me firsthand what many women already know: transitions can be incredibly hard—and also profoundly transformative.
+Alongside this, I faced personal transitions that shaped me.
+I lost my father, navigated parenthood, and embraced the complexities of building a life I truly valued.
+These experiences didn’t break me.
+They reshaped me and taught me firsthand that life transitions can be hard and profoundly transformative.

 Why I Created Mayari Mind

-Since becoming an OT, I’ve worked across a broad range of settings—hospitals, government mental health programs, occupational rehab, private practice with high-needs disability, and paediatrics.
-I’ve been privileged to help people navigate their own life challenges, and it’s a role I consider sacred.
+Since becoming an OT, I’ve worked across hospitals, mental health programs, occupational rehab, private practice, and paediatrics.
+I’ve been privileged to help people navigate their life challenges, a role I consider sacred.

-But now, I’m taking a new path.
-One that reflects my own story, my passion for mental health, and my desire to support women like you—women navigating change, rediscovery, and renewal.
+Now, I’m taking a new path that reflects my own story, my passion for mental health, and my desire to support women like you.
+Women facing stress, burnout, and life transitions.

-The word Mind reflects our commitment to mental health, emotional healing, and inner clarity.
+The word Mind reflects our focus on mental health, emotional clarity, and inner steadiness.

-Together, Mayari Mind symbolizes the sacred journey of women reclaiming their light—even in life’s most uncertain seasons.
+Together, Mayari Mind symbolizes the journey of reclaiming your light, even in life’s most uncertain seasons.

-Mayari Mind is dedicated to my mother, and to all the strong women in my family line — my cousin Gina, who is like a sister to me, and my Nana Joan.
+Mayari Mind is dedicated to my mother, and to all the strong women in my family line.
+To my cousin Gina, who is like a sister to me, and my Nana Joan.
 Each of them embodies courage, compassion, and quiet strength in their own way.

 Our Logo: A Visual Story